marcojak/MauiMTAdmob/README.md

 ## Important for Android
-### This shouldn't be required anymore since version 1.0.1

 if you are receiving some errors about UMP while compiling your projects, add the following code to your csproj file:

 	<ItemGroup Condition="'$(TargetFramework)' == 'net6.0-android'">